angelleye/paypal-wp-button-manager/README.txt

 == Upgrade Notice ==

-= 0.1.0 =
+= 1.0.0 =
-PayPal WP Button Manager is currently in a BETA release stage.
-It has been tested and is ready for use, but we will be adding more functionality and design changes for the final 1.0 release.
-We would appreciate it if you would give it a try and provide any feedback you can.
-Thanks!
+This is the final 1.0 release of the plugin and has quite a few changes from the previous beta release.
+You may need to disable and then re-activate the plugin after applying the update in order to trigger required database updates.